Country overview: Latvia

 The available information does not allow the trends of drug-related public expenditures in Latvia to be reported.

 (1) Vanags, A. and Zasova, A. (2010), Budget and non-budget social costs of drug abuse in Latvia in 2008, Analytical report by BICEPS, Centre of Health Economics, March 2010, Latvia.

 (2) Some of the funds allocated by governments for expenditure on tasks related to drugs are identified as such in the budget (‘labelled’).
 Often, however, the bulk of drug-related expenditure is not identified (‘unlabelled’) and must be estimated by modelling approaches.
 The total budget is the sum of labelled and unlabelled drug-related expenditures.

-The State budget funds most drug-related research in Latvia, particularly as the main studies at national level are included in the State programme on drug control and drug addiction restriction.
-The Centre of Health Economics, where the Latvian national focal point is located, funds studies on drug prevalence among the general population and the municipality of Riga is also a significant actor in funding, with the objective of improving prevention activities at city level.
+The State budget funds most drug-related research in Latvia, particularly as the main studies at national level are included in the State Programme on Drug Control and Drug Addiction Restriction.
+The Centre of Health Economics, where the Latvian national focal point is located, funds studies on drug prevalence among the general population, and the municipality of Riga is also a significant actor in funding, with the objective of improving prevention activities at city level.
 Social and youth research are the main types of research currently conducted by university departments, while basic and applied research are conducted by the Latvian Institute of Organic Chemistry.
 The Latvian national focal point, meanwhile, plays a significant role in monitoring and analysing the public health situation in the country, and in disseminating drug-related research findings.
-Recent drug-related studies mentioned in the 2011 Latvian National report mainly focused on aspects related to the prevalence of drug use, but research on responses to drug use and on consequences and determinants of drug use was also highlighted.
+Recent drug-related studies mentioned in the 2012 Latvian National report mainly focused on aspects related to the health-related consequences of drug use, but research on the prevalence of drug use was also highlighted.